Last Updated: May 1, 2025

 On September 24, 2009, T-Pain and app creator Smule created and released the app "I Am T-Pain," which allows people to use his style of Auto-Tune in karaoke.

-Heappeared in the movie "Lottery Ticket" as a liquor store employee.
+He appeared in the movie "Lottery Ticket" as a liquor store employee.
 He played himself in "Furious 7."

 Nicholas Hunt/Getty Images

-T-Pain appeared on the first season of the U.S. version of "The Masked Singer."
+T-Pain appeared in the first season of the U.S. version of "The Masked Singer."
 He won the first season dressed as the Monster.
 His final song was "This Is How We Do It" by Montell Jordan.
 He beat Donny Osmond and Gladys Knight to take home the inaugural win.
 Other songs he sang that season included "I Love Rock 'n' Roll" by Joan Jett & the Blackhearts, "Stay With Me" by Sam Smith, "American Woman" by Lenny Kravitz, "I Don't Want to Be" by Gavin Degraw, and "Don't Stop Me Now" by Queen.
 Competitors that season included Osmond and Knight as well as NSYNC's Joey Fatone, actress Rumer Willis, LaToya Jackson, Ricki Lake, Tori Spelling, Magaret Cho, Terry Bradshaw, Tommy Chong, and Antonio Brown.

 On February 27, 2019, the same day he won "The Masked Singer," he released a surprise new album titled "1UP" and announced a new U.S. tour in support of it.

-As of 2020, T-Pain has released six albums, "Rappa Ternt Sanga" in 2005, "Epiphany" in 2007, "Thr33 Ringz" in 2008, "Revolver" in 2011, "Oblivion" in 2017, and "1UP" in 2019.
+To date, T-Pain has released six albums, "Rappa Ternt Sanga" in 2005, "Epiphany" in 2007, "Thr33 Ringz" in 2008, "Revolver" in 2011, "Oblivion" in 2017, and "1UP" in 2019.
+In 2023, T-Pain released his seventh studio album titled "On Top of the Covers."

 Personal Life